PGA Tour – What Are the Odds on Tiger Woods’ Return?

-So, with this in mind, when Tiger makes his debut in 2022, it’s not going to be the Tiger Woods we remember from 2000 – the pro who won 6 consecutively and 9 out of 20 starts during that year.
+So, with this in mind, when Tiger makes his debut in 2022, it will not be the Tiger Woods we remember from 2000 – the pro who won 6 consecutively and 9 out of 20 starts during that year.
 But also, it’s unlikely that he’ll record a ten in the 1st 18 holes after his return!
-That means he’s likely to score under 75.5 when he comes back in his first round of 2022.
+That means he’s likely to score under 75.5 when he returns in his first round of 2022.

 What Is Woods’ Best Tournament Finish Likely to Be During 2022?

 The odds on this market currently stand at:

 In his final 3 events before suffering his accident, Tiger came 38th in the Masters, 72nd in the Zozo Championship, and had a US Open missed the cut.
 When he returns to events during 2022, they’ll likely be all high-profile tournaments with loaded fields.
 While it’s exciting to see him come back and, hopefully, play well, a bet on over 40.5 will likely be successful for his best tournament finish next year.

 What Are the Odds of Tiger Winning Any Major in 2022 or The Masters?

 Those who have an optimistic vibe about Woods and his return to health are likely to have an interest in the latest golf odds in this market:

 - The Masters – odds of +4000

 - The PGA Championship – odds of +3300